List of Notts County F.C. records and statistics

-Notts County are an English professional football club based in Nottingham, England, playing in EFL League Two, the fourth tier of the English football league system, as of the 2024–25 season.
+Notts County are an English professional football club based in Nottingham, England, playing in EFL League One, the third tier of the English football league system, as of the 2026–27 season.
 The club was founded in 1862, and has played its home matches at Meadow Lane since 1910.
 Notts County first entered the FA Cup in 1877 and in 1888 became one of the 12 founding members of the Football League.
-Notts County have been promoted 14 times, relegated 17 times and have played in each of the top 5 divisions of English football.
+Notts County have been promoted 15 times, relegated 17 times and have played in each of the top 5 divisions of English football.
 The club's highest overall league finish is third; conversely, the team were relegated to non-League football in 2019, where it spent four years.

 The record for most games played for the club is held by goalkeeper Albert Iremonger, who made 601 appearances between 1904 and 1926.
 Les Bradd is the club's record goalscorer, scoring 137 goals during his Notts County career.
 Kevin Wilson holds the most international caps while a Notts County player, having made 15 appearances for Northern Ireland.
 The highest transfer fee ever reported to be paid by the club was £750,000 to Sheffield United for Tony Agana in 1991, and the highest fee received is the £2,500,000 paid by Derby County for Craig Short in 1992.
 The highest attendance recorded at Meadow Lane was 47,310 for the visit of York City in 1955.
 One of the club's players holds an FA Cup record, with Harry Cursham being the competition's leading goalscorer with 49 goals.